open-telemetry/opentelemetry-java/QUICKSTART.md

 ## Context Propagation

-OpenTelemetry provides a text based approach to propagate the W3C trace-context with remote processes by instrumenting the transport-layer operation.
+OpenTelemetry provides a text-based approach to propagate context to remote services using the [W3C Trace Context](https://www.w3.org/TR/trace-context/) HTTP headers.
 The following presents an example of an outgoing HTTP request using `HttpURLConnection`.

 ```java